-Your Pursuit is equipped with a 12-volt DC electrical system.
+Your Pursuit is equipped with DC and optional AC shore power electrical systems.
 The DC system draws current from onboard batteries.
+The optional AC shore power system draws current from a dockside electrical outlet.

 Electrical schematics are included in this manual to assist technicians in servicing the electrical systems.
 Pursuit recommends you take your boat to an authorized Pursuit dealer for service or installation of additional electrical equipment.
 Pursuit reserves the right to modify or update the electrical system at any time without notice to the consumer or obligation to make updates to boats built prior to the change.